RaccoonMusicPlayer/readme_examples/readme.md

 ![GitHub Sponsors](https://img.shields.io/github/sponsors/hoffstadt?label=Github%20Sponsors) &nbsp; &nbsp; &nbsp; ![Open Collective](https://img.shields.io/opencollective/sponsors/dearpygui?label=Open%20Collective%20Sponsors)

 ### Tech talk
 Dear PyGui is fundamentally different than other Python GUI frameworks.
 Under the hood, it is built on top of <a href="https://github.com/ocornut/imgui" target="_blank">Dear ImGui</a> and uses the immediate mode paradigm and your computer's GPU to facilitate extremely dynamic interfaces.
+In the same manner Dear ImGui provides a simple way to create tools for game developers, Dear PyGui provides a simple way for python developers to create quick and powerful GUIs for scripts.

 Dear PyGui is currently supported on the following platforms.

 | Platform | Graphics API | Newest Version |
 |----------|---------------|----------------|